Berzerk (video game): Influence and follow-ups

 Along with Stratovox (1980) and Taskete (1980), Berzerk was one of the earliest examples of speech synthesis in arcade games.
 Video game critic Michael Blanchet said Berzerk was one of the first games to combine shoot 'em up with maze game mechanics and the first to be a "not-so-cute maze game, and it is still the best."
 Berzerk had influenced various video games following its release such as Eugene Jarvis' Robotron: 2084.
-Jarvis described Berzerk as being "amazing" and on discovering that if you held down the fire button, the player would not move, but could still change the direction they shot their weapon.
+Jarvis described Berzerk as being "amazing" on discovering that if you held down the fire button, the player would not move, but could still change the direction they shot their weapon.
 This led him to design the game Robotron: 2084 with a second joystick to control the firing direction.
-McNeil stated "I talked to [the developers of the Robotron: 2084] Eugene Jarvis and Larry DeMar when I was considering working for Williams.
+McNeil stated "I talked to [the developers of Robotron: 2084] Eugene Jarvis and Larry DeMar when I was considering working for Williams.
 They are both great guys.
 I remember Eugene saying that Berzerk irritated them and they wanted to modify it to include some tougher situations.
 That was the itch they scratched for Robotron.
 I'm the same way.
 Something will irritate me and I'll want to improve it or redesign it."
 Berzerk was also described by authors of Vintage Games (2009) as the unstated inspiration for Castle Wolfenstein (1981).
 McNeil's game also had clone games, such as Thief (1981).

 Mike Mika developed an Atari 2600 homebrew version of Berzerk which included the digitized voice that was initially made available in 2002.
 Mika stated that the original was of his favorite games for the system and when teaching himself how to program for the Atari 2600, he began adjusting palette colors and testing audio.
 Other members of the Atari homebrew community such as Dennis Debro dissembled the original game and found code for the robots to shoot diagonally like in the arcade game, which was later added to Berzerk: Enhanced.
 In 2023, Atari, Inc. announced that they had acquired the rights to Stern's arcade games, including Berzerk.
 Berzerk: Enhanced was released as a physical Atari 2600 cartridge by Atari in 2023.
 Sneakybox developed a new Berzerk game titled Berzerk: Recharged (2023) that was published by Atari as part of their Atari Recharged series.

 McNeil left Stern a couple of years after Berzerk was released.
 He said he had been placed in a management position that he found stressful, and was refused a raise.
 Before quitting, he was offered one last project to make a sequel to Berzerk.
 As he had leftover ideas that did not make it into the original game, McNeil accepted and developed the sequel Frenzy (1982).
 Following Berzerk, McNeil made a handful of other games before focusing on work in animation programming.
 He died in 2017 of a heart attack.